The Best Weed Killers for the Lawn and Garden

 Whether they crop up on your lawn, in a flower bed, or along the perimeter of a fence, weeds are the gardener’s age-old enemy.
 They make your yard unsightly, your walkway unkempt, and they compete with neighboring plants for sunlight, water, and nutrients, causing your cherished plants to weaken and be susceptible to pests and disease.
 Weed species can even spread and disrupt natural habitats.
 Worst of all, weeds just seem to keep coming back no matter what you do.

-Fortunately, homeowners have a few options for weeding these invaders out for good: deadheading weeds with garden shears or a weed wacker (cutting off the tops), removing them from the soil by hand, or using weed killers.
+Fortunately, there are a few options for weeding these invaders out for good: deadheading weeds with garden shears or a weed wacker (cutting off the tops), removing them from the soil by hand, or using weed killers.
 Of these methods, deadheading is generally useful only for annual plants that don’t have extensive root systems and that die when the tops are separated from the roots.
 Pulling weeds by hand, meanwhile, is impractical if you have large number of weeds due to the effort involved (not least because doing so effectively requires digging up the roots to keep them from growing back).
 The limits of these manual methods make commercial weed killers the more fail-safe, flexible option for eradicating weeds—provided you choose the right one for the job.

 - BEST PRE-EMERGENT WEED KILLER: The Andersons Pro Turf Barricade Granular Pre-Emergent Weed Control